-Separated by design, is a Los-Angeles/Inyo-Mono County Plans and Reports subcategory, which was designated to house documents relating to the complex interrelationship between the City and the two Counties on a number of water related issues.
-While some of these documents could easily be organized under more general subheadings, we have elected to apportion these documents to this specialized section for clarity and ease of location purposes.
+Separated by design is a Los-Angeles/Inyo-Mono County Plans and Reports subcategory, which was designated to house documents relating to the complex interrelationship between the City and the two Counties on a number of water-related issues.
+While some of these documents could easily be organized under more general subheadings, these documents have been assigned to this specialized section for clarity and ease of location purposes.